marlitas/JR_Components/CONTRIBUTING.md

 4. **Comment or push code once a month**
    - If no updates have been posted to the issue through code or comments we will remove you off the issue to open it up for others.
    - Pushing code up and asking for feedback before you submit a pull request is always an option.
-   - If at any point you would like help on your issue, add the "help wanted".
+   - If at any point you would like help on your issue, add the "help wanted" label.

    *[Checkout this resource on connecting commits to an issue](https://gitdailies.com/articles/link-github-commit-to-issue/)*

 5. **Create a Pull Request**
    - Before you create a pull request make sure you're passing the [documentation](#documentation) and [testing](#testing) requirements outlined below!
-   - Pull Request templates should load in automatically, but in case it doesn't copy and paste the template from [here]().
+   - Pull Request templates should load in automatically, but in case it doesn't, copy and paste the template from [here]().
    - Fill out the entire pull request and make sure you can check off all the boxes.

    *[Checkout to-do before opening a Pull Request](https://medium.com/swlh/do-these-things-before-opening-that-pr-5ed9934e83df)*

    *[Checkout this resource on creating a Pull Request](https://www.better.dev/create-your-first-github-pull-request)*

 6. **Respond to feedback**